Vegan Chocolate Cupcakes

 Instructions

-- Add the flour, sugar, cocoa powder, bicarb soda, baking powder and salt to a large mixing bowl and mix on low speed using an electric hand mixer to combine.
+- Combine dry ingredients – All the flour, caster sugar, cocoa powder, bicarb soda, baking powder and salt to a medium sized mixing bowl and whisk to combine.

-- These cupcakes are perfectly paired with my vanilla or chocolate flavoured vegan buttercream frosting.
+- Decorate – These cupcakes are perfectly paired with my vanilla or chocolate flavored vegan buttercream frosting.
 Fit the end of a piping bag with whichever piping tip you like and frost a swirl on top.
 Sprinkle with vegan chocolate sprinkles!

 Notes

-Cupcakes can be stored in an airtight container for up to three days.
+Storage – These cupcakes can be stored in an airtight container, in the fridge for up to three days.

 Nutrition